Community Health Worker

 This non-credit program combines 120+ hybrid classroom hours with 60 service learning hours.
 The classroom instruction covers topics such as the role of community health workers, public health, chronic disease management, mental health, health outreach, community organizing and advocacy, client-centered counseling, conducting client interviews, care management and home visits.
 The service learning experience provides individuals with the opportunity to learn and participate in resource gathering, networking and outreach, and job shadowing.

-Enrollment is selecting and seats fill quickly.
+Enrollment is highly selective, and seats fill quickly.
 Apply today to get started.

 Get Started Today!